-At June 30, 2015 the Company held \$76,000 in cash.
-The condensed interim consolidated financial statements at as June 30, 2015 have been prepared on the basis of accounting principles applicable to a going concern which assumes that the Company will realize its assets and discharge its liabilities in the normal course of business.
+At September 30, 2015 the Company held \$81,000 in cash.
+The condensed interim consolidated financial statements at as September 30, 2015 have been prepared on the basis of accounting principles applicable to a going concern which assumes that the Company will realize its assets and discharge its liabilities in the normal course of business.
 Several conditions discussed below create a material uncertainty about the Company's ability to continue as a going concern.

-Current liabilities at June 30, 2015 amounted to \$1,057,000, including \$1,019,000 non-convertible 5% secured notes payable to its major shareholders, Pacific Road Resources Funds and Minco plc, due August 31, 2015.
+Current liabilities at September 30, 2015 amounted to \$1,125,000, including \$1,096,000 non-convertible 5% secured notes payable to its major shareholders, Pacific Road Resources Funds and Minco plc, due January 31, 2016.

-On April 29, 2015, the Company's major shareholders, Pacific Road Group of Funds and Minco plc, both agreed to extend the due dates of the non-convertible 5% secured notes in the amount of \$965,000 from April 30, 2015 to August 31, 2015, and to provide further advances up to \$15 each to fund the Company's property maintenance costs and working capital.
-On August 24, 2015, Pacific Road and Minco both agreed, subject to execution of definitive documentation, to further extend the due dates of the Notes from August 31, 2015 to January 31, 2016 and to provide further advances of up to \$17,500 each to fund the Company's property maintenance costs and working capital.
+On April 29, 2015, the Company's major shareholders, Pacific Road Group of Funds and Minco plc, both agreed to extend the due dates of the non-convertible 5% secured notes in the amount of \$965,000 from April 30, 2015 to August 31, 2015, and to provide further advances up to \$15,000 each.
+On August 24, 2015, Pacific Road and Minco both agreed to further extend the due dates of the Notes from August 31, 2015 to January 31, 2016 and to provide further advances of up to \$17,500 each to fund the Company's property maintenance costs and working capital.
 The purpose of the extension of the maturity date of the secured notes is to provide the Company additional time to assess its strategic alternatives.